yuriy-budiyev/image-loader/README.md

         setContentView(R.layout.activity_main);
         ImageView view = findViewById(R.id.image_view);

+        // Simply load image from URL into view ImageLoader.with(this).from("https://some.url/image").load(view);

+        // Advanced usage
         ImageLoader.with(this)
                 /*Create new load request for specified data.
                   Data types supported by default: Android URIs, string URLs, files, file descriptors,